McDeez/ALWork/README.md

 ### Detection

-The two stages of the filter are focused around:
+The two stages of the filter are focused around

 1. QueryStrings that cannot contain malicious code are allowed to pass
   * Zero Query String length
   * URIs that contain just alpha numeric and forward slashes